How to Cite a Source With No Author in APA 7th Edition

 Titles in quotation marks

-Use quotation marks for webpages, articles, and similar short works.
+Use quotation marks for webpages and articles: ("Climate report," 2024).

 Titles in italics